himmAllRight/himmAllRight-source/content/post/trading-mbp16-for-m1air.md

-- While I do occasionally use some of the mac's heavier software (garageband, imovie, Photos, and others), the performance of the M1 is more than enough than what I would need it for, and even *beats* my intel mbp.
+- While I do occasionally use some of the mac's heavier software (garageband, imovie, Photos, and others), the performance of the M1 is more than enough for what I would need it to do, and even *beats* my intel mbp on some tasks.
-- It wouldn't benefit me too much to wait for more powerful M1s, because my needs are already passed for what I need this device to do.
-Even if an Apple Silicon 16" MBP was available, while tempted, I've already established it isn't a good fit for this device.
+- It wouldn't benefit me to wait for more powerful Apple Silicon Macs, because my needs are already passed for what I need this device to do.
+Even if an Apple Silicon 16" MBP *was* available, tempting as it might be, I've already established it isn't a good fit for this device.
-- While I would miss the screen space and speakers, the air would be *much* more portable, not only for traveling, but even to just pick it up with one hand and take it into the other room.
+- While I would miss the screen space and speakers, the air would be *much* more portable.
+Not only would this be great when traveling, but would also be appreciated when picking it up with one hand to take into another room.
-- The dedicated GPU in the mbp also doesn't benefit me, as I do all my gaming in a windows VM on my workstation.
+- The dedicated GPU in the mbp doesn't really benefit me, as I do all my gaming in a windows VM on my workstation.
 In fact, it actually *hurts* my experience by generating excess heat and kicking up the fans.
-- And on that note... the air doesn't even *have* a fan to spin up, and reportedly doesn't get too warm either.
-Unlike the M1 mbp, it *will* throttle to cool the CPU during sustained workloads, but we've already established that I am *already* doing that on my 16" ☺︎.
+- And on that note... the air doesn't even *have* a fan to spin up, and doesn't appear to get too warm either.
+Unlike the M1 mbp, it *will* throttle to cool the CPU during sustained workloads, but we've already established that I am *currently* doing that on my 16" anyway ☺︎.

-Overall, it appeared that the Air would be able to do most of the tasks my 16" MBP could, at around the same level, if not better.
+Overall, I concluded that the Air should be able to do most of the tasks my 16" MBP does, at around the same level of perfomrance, if not better.
 In the case of portability and noise, the air would be **much** better suited than my macbook pro.
-Additionally, most of the things the MBP *is* better at, aren't actually as important for my needs.
+Additionally, most of the workloads the MBP *is* better at, aren't as important for my needs.

 ## Decided to Go for it